MSI Laptop

 Andrew

 1. Hello, I hope my answer is still useful.
-I have a 2PC model, the 2QD is the older one, and both cpu and gpu are removable and upgradeable (quite useless really, as these parts are very expensive).
+I have a 2PC model, the 2QD is the older one, and both the CPU and GPU are removable and upgradeable (quite useless, as these parts are very expensive).
 But not all models are RAID capable, as you need a special RAID module, the one which this computer has (http://www.myfixguide.com/manual/wp-content/uploads/2014/08/MSI-GT70-Disassembly-7.jpg).
-My laptop didn’t come with a RAID option, so it just looks like this (http://www.myfixguide.com/manual/wp-content/uploads/2014/08/MSI-GT70-Disassembly-17.jpg), and I put a full size 3.5″ HDD in there
+My laptop didn’t come with a RAID option, so it just looks like this (http://www.myfixguide.com/manual/wp-content/uploads/2014/08/MSI-GT70-Disassembly-17.jpg), and I put a full-size 3.5″ HDD in there.

 Leave a Reply